Recoskie/AI-Matrix/docs/Matrix Structure.md

 <br /><br />

-The starting value is important; you can start anywhere in the two-dimensional square sequence.
-For example, you could start at <h3>var start=16;</h3> with <h3>var per1=9;</h3> and <h3>var per2=2;</h3>
+It also does not matter if we start analyzing the set from the value 16 as we end up with the starting value of 16 as it still reduces to the following: <h3>var start=16;</h3> with <h3>var per1=9;</h3> and <h3>var per2=2;</h3>

 This continues the pattern from 16 onward as 16,25,36,49,64,81,100,121.
-So the starting amount is then 16.
-You can solve each per amount added in each loop by subtracting the next number into the previous and writing down the first number each time till left with 0.
+This also applies to the first-dimensional set and higher-dimensional sets.

 <br /><br />